CyberGraph 2.0 - Policy Configuration

 Add Another Rule Click the Add Another Rule button to create additional routes using the same policy details.

-Example usage: You may choose to use multiple routes when you want to apply CyberGraph to specific groups rather than all end-users.
+Example usage: You may choose to use multiple routes when you want to apply CyberGraph policies to specific groups, rather than all end-users.

 2. Review the Summary page.